Life with a newborn human being on board can be overwhelming. Help yourself by learning how to simplify life with baby.

-A 2-year old can put his or her toys on their places.
+A 2-year old can put his or her toys in their places.

 These are only examples.

-To simplify life with baby means less duties and more time.
+To simplify life with a baby means fewer duties and more time.
 It means less nervous situations and more beautiful, peaceful moments.

 The Idle Parent: Why Laid-Back Parents Raise Happier and Healthier Kids*

 I’ve read it recently.
 In Tom Hodgkinson’s writing, I’ve found an example of real family out of sTechemes life and encouragement to live and raise my children in the way that I feel.